8 tips for organising your spices and herbs export to Europe

-- Letter of credit - Other than payment in advance, the Letter of Credit is considered the most secure method of payment for you.
+- Letter of credit – Other than payment in advance, a Letter of Credit is considered the most secure method of payment for you.
 In this process, the buyers’ bank will only make the payment when the presentation of documents complies with the Letter of Credit conditions.
 For extra security, the seller can request the advising bank or another bank to confirm the Letter of Credit.
 In that case, the importer will get goods only after payment.
-This is also a good way of checking the financial standing of the buyer, as the issuing bank will do a credit adequacy test before opening the Letter of Credit on behalf of the buyer.
+This is also a good way of checking the financial standing of the buyer, as the issuing bank will do a credit adequacy test before opening a Letter of Credit on behalf of the buyer.

-Generally, when making the first export shipments, you should first require advance payment and gradually move to the Letter of Credit and finally to the Standby Letter of Credit.
+Generally, when making the first export shipments, you should require advance payment and gradually move to a Letter of Credit and finally to a Standby Letter of Credit.
 A Standby Letter of Credit is opened in case of regular shipments for a whole year.
 It reduces the cost, because instead of twelve Letters of Credit during the year, you only need to open one Standby Letter of Credit that covers the average volume over the year.
 This can also be a good solution for deferred payment.

 However, this process is related to long-term partnerships and for payments of individual shipments one by one.
 If you do not know your buyer, you should always insist either on advance payment (to be paid before sending the goods) or a Letter of Credit.

 The main disadvantage of a Letter of Credit is that it can be costly.
 To overcome this problem, you can offer the buyer to split the fees.
 For example, you can pay the fees of your bank while the importer can pay the fees of his (issuing) bank.
-Another problem faced by some developing countries is when their banking sector does not offer the possibility of using the ‘Letter of Credit’.
+Another problem faced by some developing countries is that their banking sector does not offer the possibility of using a ‘Letter of Credit’.
 This process requires correspondent banks, which some developing countries do not yet have.

 When trading with the European buyers, you may be faced with pressure from the importers to use deferred payment.
 You can accept this condition if you use export insurance services.
 However, in order to protect suppliers from this common practice, the European Commission has adopted a new directive to protect small and medium-sized suppliers in the food supply chain.
 The directive aims to protect farmers, processors, distributors, producer organisations and suppliers from outside the European Union.